OSelymesi/USM-Core/README.md

 **Stop regularizing your data.
 Regularize your kernel.**

 USM is a lightweight, header-only CUDA C++ template engine designed to eliminate the "Regularity Tax" in GPU programming.
-It replaces complex, multi-stage kernel pipelines and expensive pre-processing with a single **Holistic Traversal**.
+It replaces complex, multi-stage kernel pipelines and expensive pre-processing with a single Traversal

 USM is engineered specifically for **irregular, ragged, and nested workloads** where standard libraries (CUB, Thrust) force you to pad, sort, or launch thousands of tiny kernels.